 What Does Ototoxic mean?

 Ototoxicity refers to damage to the auditory system caused by a medication.
 This means that the structures of the auditory system–specifically the cochlear structures–are harmed, resulting in permanent inner ear damage.
-This inner ear damage can cause disruptions to the auditory information received by the brain, thereby potentially leading to tinnitus.
+This inner ear damage can cause disruptions to the auditory information received by auditory cortex in the brain, thereby potentially leading to tinnitus.
 It can also result in symptoms of hearing loss or vestibular issues.

 Ototoxicity can vary in terms of intensity and likelihood.
 Some people may be more predisposed to ototoxic reactions to medications, while others may not experience the same effect.
+For many medications, the degree of ototoxicity is expected to vary with the dosage of the medication (i.e., higher doses are likely to result in more cochlear damage).
 This is why it can be valuable to keep in contact with your health professional each time a new medication is introduced, to make sure that any new symptoms you experience are logged and evaluated.
-Pain medications, anti inflammatory drugs, and blood pressure medications have all been implicated as possible ototoxic medications.

 Tinnitus Treatment Options